MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

 ## 4. Deploy your Microsoft Teams app

 After your bot deployed to Azure and configured to talk to your Moodle server, you must deploy your Microsoft Teams app.
-To do this you must load the app manifest file that you downloaded from the Microsoft 365 Moodle Plugin Team Settings page in the previous step.
+To do this you must load the app manifest file that you downloaded from the Microsoft 365 Moodle Plugins Team Settings page in the previous step.

 Before you install the app you must ensure to enable external apps and uploading of apps.
 To do so, you can follow the steps in the Teams [Prepare your Microsoft 365 tenant](../concepts/build-and-test/prepare-your-o365-tenant.md) documentation.
 You can perform th the following steps to deploy your app: